 Understanding Acid Strength

 The strength of an acid is determined by its ability to donate a proton (H+) in solution.
-Strong acids completely dissociate in water, while weak acids only partially dissociate.
+And strong acids completely dissociate in water, while weak acids only partially dissociate.
 Several factors contribute to the strength of an acid, including the electronegativity of the atoms involved, the stability of the conjugate base, and the presence of inductive and resonance effects.

 Electronegativity